microsoftenator2022/SpriteGallery.Avalonia/README.md

 - Better bundle loading based on UnityDataTools
 - Loads bundle dependencies
 - BlueprintReferencedAssets for all bundles
+- Works with Warhammer 40K: Rogue Trader and Pathfinder: Wrath of the Righteous

 ### Currently missing or planned (WIP)
 - Search/filter